Understanding the Ephesian Culture

 Clement also identifies a Tauric Artemis in chapter 3 and the Ephesian Artemis in chapter 4.
-The Ephesian Artemis is by far the most well known of these goddesses, and should not be confused or conflated with other “copycat” goddesses called Artemis.
+The Ephesian Artemis was the most well known of these goddesses in the first century AD, and should not be confused or conflated with other goddesses called Artemis who copied either the Greek or Ephesian Artemis.
 Furthermore, there was an Artemis worshipped by the Macedonians well before the Hellenistic period (320-20 BC).
 The Seleucid kings introduced this goddess to the lands they controlled.

-In Syria the mother goddess was called Atargatis.
-In Babylon and Assyria she was called Ishtar.
-In Phoenicia she was called Astarte.
-In archaic Canaan she was called Asherah, a name that appears too frequently in the Old Testament.
+In Syria, the mother goddess was called Atargatis.
+In Babylon and Assyria, she was called Ishtar.
+In Phoenicia, she was called Astarte.
+In archaic Canaan, she was called Asherah, a name that appears too frequently in the Old Testament.
 (The ancient Israelites worshipped Asherah and her consort Baal when they fell into pagan idolatry.)
 This Canaanite goddess embodied fertility, and some scholars believe sacred sexual intercourse was a ritual in which divine propagation of life was portrayed.
-In the Old Testament, pagan practises meshed with orthodox worship practises in which shrine prostitutes became involved.
+In the Old Testament, pagan practices meshed with orthodox worship practices in which shrine prostitutes became involved.
 (See 2 Kings 23:7; also 1 Kings 14:22-24; Gen. 38, esp.
 38:21; 1 Sam.
 2:22 cf. Deut.
 23:17-18.)

 Scholars have debated whether ritual prostitution was part of the Artemis cult, but there is simply no evidence for such a practice.
 S. M. Baugh (1999:449) notes that “Strabo, Pliny the Elder, Dio Chrysostom, Pausanias, Xenophon of Ephesus, Achilles Tatius, nor any other ancient author speaks explicitly or even hints at cult prostitution in either the narrow or broad sense in Ephesus of any period.”